Skip to main content

 In this deployment type, wireless devices are connected directly to each other without needing a centralized infrastructure.

-It enables quick and temporary network setups, ideal for situations where permanent network infrastructure is unnecessary or unavailable.
+It enables quick and temporary network setups, which is ideal for situations where permanent network infrastructure is unnecessary or unavailable.

 Ad-hoc networks are commonly used in peer-to-peer file sharing, multiplayer gaming, or emergency communication setups.